openshmem-org/osss-ucx/doc/running.md

 # For license: see LICENSE file at top-level

-At a minimum, make sure OSSS-UCX, and a suitable Open-MPI (see building.txt) are on your PATH in that priority:
+At a minimum, make sure OSSS-UCX, and a suitable Open-MPI (see building.md) are on your PATH in that priority:

 ```sh
 $ export PATH=/path/to/install/openmpi/bin:$PATH